UoB-COMSM0166/2026-group-6/README.md

   <b>Figure X.</b> Rope Interaction and Pollution Purification
 </p>

-When a player performs an input action, GameMnager first receives the input event and triggers the `fireRope()` method.
-The player then calls the rope's `fire()` method, launching the rope towards the target.
-In each frame update loop, GameManager continuously calls the player's `update()` method, updating the rope's state.
+When a `player` performs an input action, `GameMnager` first receives the input event and triggers the `fireRope()` method.
+The `player` then calls the rope's `fire()` method, launching the rope towards the target.
+In each frame update loop, `GameManager` continuously calls the player's `update()` method, updating the rope's state.
 When the rope contacts an environmental object, the target object's `onRopeContact()` method is triggered.
 Contact with the pollution core then initiates pollution purification.
 If the player's current clean energy meets the purification condition (`player.cleanEnergy ≥ purificationCost`), the player consumes the corresponding clean energy.
-The pollution core then executes the `purifyPollution()` method and updates its state.
-Otherwise, the system triggers insufficient energy handling logic, maintaining the pollution core's current state.
+The `PollutionCore` then executes the `purifyPollution()` method and updates its state.
+Otherwise, the system triggers insufficient energy handling logic, maintaining the `PollutionCore's` current state.

 ## 4.5 Unlock New Area Sequence Diagram
 Figure X shows the interaction flow for unlocking new areas.
 This sequence diagram describes how the system determines whether to unlock new game areas based on the player's purification progress, i.e., purification percentage.